ebolduc37/msc-thesis/README.md

 It thus confirms that the Berry phase accumulated by an electron orbiting a hole pocket according to the mean-field $\pi\textrm{LC}$ Hamiltonian equals $\pi$ with an uncertainty of order $0.02\pi$.

-### References
+## <a id="ref"/></a> References

-[^1]: C. M. Varma.
+1. C. M. Varma.
 Non-fermi-liquid states and pairing instability of a general model of copper oxide metals. _Phys.
 Rev. B_, 55:14554–14580, Jun 1997.
-[^2]: C. M. Varma.
+2. C. M. Varma.
 Pseudogap phase and the quantum-critical point in copper-oxide metals. _Phys.
 Rev. Lett._, 83:3538–3541, Oct 1999.
-[^3]: S. Bulut, A. P. Kampf, and W. A. Atkinson.
+3. S. Bulut, A. P. Kampf, and W. A. Atkinson.
 Instability towards staggered loop currents in the three-orbital model for cuprate superconductors. _Phys.
 Rev. B_, 92:195140, Nov 2015.
-[^4]: G. Massarelli.
+4. G. Massarelli.
 Determination of berry’s phase in d-density-wave model of the pseudogap in the cuprates.
 Master’s thesis, McGill University, Montreal, 2016.
-[^5]: S. Chakravarty.
+5. S. Chakravarty.
 Quantum oscillations and key theoretical issues in high temperature superconductors from the perspective of density waves. _Reports on Progress in Physics_, 74(2):022501, 2011.
-[^6]: M. S. Hybertsen, M. Schlu ̈ter, and N. E. Christensen.
+6. M. S. Hybertsen, M. Schlu ̈ter, and N. E. Christensen.
 Calculation of coulomb-interaction parameters for La<sub>2</sub>CuO<sub>4</sub> using a constrained-density-functional approach. _Phys.
 Rev. B_, 39:9028–9041, May 1989.
-[^7]: C. Varma, S. Schmitt-Rink, and E. Abrahams.
+7. C. Varma, S. Schmitt-Rink, and E. Abrahams.
 Charge transfer excitations and superconductivity in "ionic" metals. _Solid State Communications_, 62(10):681–685, 1987.
-[^8]: J. Townsend. _A Modern Approach to Quantum Mechanics_.
+8. J. Townsend. _A Modern Approach to Quantum Mechanics_.
 University Science Books, 2012.
-[^9]: J. M. Luttinger.
+9. J. M. Luttinger.
 The effect of a magnetic field on electrons in a periodic potential. _Phys.
 Rev._, 84:814–817, Nov 1951.
-[^10]: J. Eun, Z. Wang, and S. Chakravarty.
+10. J. Eun, Z. Wang, and S. Chakravarty.
 Quantum oscillations in yba2cu3o6+ from period-8 d-density wave order. _Proceedings of the National Academy of Sciences_, 109(33):13198–13203, 2012.
-[^11]: M. C. Chang.
+11. M. C. Chang.
 Chapter 9: Fermi surfaces and metals.
 Course Slides, Feb 2013. http://phy.ntnu.edu.tw/~changmc/Teach/SS/SS_note/chap09.pdf.